ohayonguy/PMRF/README.md

 from torchvision.transforms.functional import rgb_to_grayscale
 ```

 # ⬇️ Download checkpoints

+We provide our blind face image restoration model checkpoint in [Hugging Face](https://huggingface.co/ohayonguy/PMRF_blind_face_image_restoration) and in [Google Drive](https://drive.google.com/drive/folders/1dfjZATcQ451uhvFH42tKnfMNHRkL6N_A?usp=sharing).
-Our model checkpoints (from both sections 5.1 and 5.2 in the paper) can be downloaded from our [Google Drive](https://drive.google.com/drive/folders/1dfjZATcQ451uhvFH42tKnfMNHRkL6N_A?usp=sharing).
+The checkpoints for section 5.2 in the paper (the controlled experiments) can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1dfjZATcQ451uhvFH42tKnfMNHRkL6N_A?usp=sharing).
 Please keep the same folder structure as provided in Google Drive:

 ```
 checkpoints/